MiracleDevs/Paradigm.ORM/doc/tutorials/1.gettingstarted/index.md

 > There are multiple ways you can place your mapping attributes.
 You can place them on base classes, base interfaces, referenced classes, referenced base classes and interfaces, etc. And also, you can spread them between multiple classes.
 While that's not recommended, it can come in handy if you need to translate from a relational structure to a class hierarchy.
 See tip below for further details on this situation.

 > [!TIP]
 > Suppose all your main transaction tables require audit information like `CreationUserId`, `CreationDate`, `ModificationUserId` and `ModificationDate`.
 Instead of mapping those fields on every single class, you could create an interface IAuditable with those fields, and their respective mappings.
 You can later implement that interface in each transaction class.
 Or even better, do a base abstract class with all the information, and just extend the functionalty.
-This is possible due to the flexibility of @MiracleDevs.ORM.Data.Descriptors.TableTypeDescriptor to create the mapping model, and allow complex hierarchy trees that will later be translated to the relational logic of the database.
+This is possible due to the flexibility of @Paradigm.ORM.Data.Descriptors.TableTypeDescriptor to create the mapping model, and allow complex hierarchy trees that will later be translated to the relational logic of the database.

 > [!TIP]
 > The ORM allows navigation properties with multiple primary / foreign keys.
 If you need to navigate using more than just one primary / foreign key, you need to add more